 Who must file?

 Ohio Revised Code Section (O.R.C.)
-5323.02 requires an owner of residential rental property to file certain information with the county auditor in which the property is located.
-If the residential rental property is owned by multiple individual owners, only one of them is required to file as the contact person.
-If the property is owned by a business entity, one of the following must register the property as the contact person:
+5323.02 requires an owner of residential rental property to file certain information with the auditor of the county in which the property is located.
+If the residential rental property is owned by multiple individual owners, then only one of them is required to file as the contact person.
+If the property is owned by a business entity, then one of the following individuals must register the property as the contact person

 - A trustee, in the case of a trust or business trust;